Canopy walkway: Western Australia

 Valley of the Giants Treetop Walk near Denmark in southern Western Australia is 620 metres long and includes sections up to 40 metres above the ground.
 It is owned by the state government's Department of Parks and Wildlife.

 Brunei

 The Ulu Temburong National Park features an especially high (60 metres) forest canopy walkway that connects a series of treehouses.
 It is accessed by longboat.

 Costa Rica

 The Sky Walk is a walk above the canopy of the trees of the Monteverde Cloud Forest.
 Sky Walk features a combination of suspension bridges and trails with heights exceeding the treetops.
-Sky Walk is part is part of a larger forest tourism complex that includes walking tracks, a pulsed gondola and ziplines.
+Sky Walk is part of a larger forest tourism complex that includes walking tracks, a pulsed gondola and ziplines.

 Germany

-The Baumwipfelpfad in Neuschonau, Bavaria is a 1,300-metre-long walkway between 8 and 25 metres above the forest floor.
+The Baumwipfelpfad in Neuschonau, Bavaria, is a 1,300-metre-long walkway between 8 and 25 metres above the forest floor.
 It ends with a spiral climb up a 44-metre-high wooden dome.

+The Baumwipfelpfad Harz (also Baumwipfelpfad Bad Harzburg) (de) is an educational and treetop path in the Harz Mountains in the area of the town of Bad Harzburg in the district of Goslar, Lower Saxony.
+The treetop path can be reached via an entry crown that spirals upwards over a length of around 300 m.
+The construction costs amounted to approx. 4.6 million euros and the construction project was carried out from November 2014 to March 2015.
+The treetop path was put into operation on 8 May 2015.